Install the Tableau Resource Monitoring Tool

 - The Resource Monitoring Tool supports only PKCS #12 and PEM formats.

-The Resource Monitoring Tool web server requires a certificate and a private key, and optionally chain-of-trust.
+The Resource Monitoring Tool web server requires a certificate and a private key, and optionally, a chain-of-trust.

 The private key can be either RSA or DSA.